-You are eligible to join if you were formerly a regular, direct employee of Hewlett-Packard, HP Inc, or Hewlett Packard Enterprise– or have a defined retirement or termination date.
-Thanks to the HPAA's Supporting Members, there is no charge.
+You are eligible to join if you were formerly a regular, direct employee of Hewlett-Packard, HPInc, or Hewlett Packard Enterprise -- or are in the process of leaving.

-Join here (No charge, thanks to our Supporting Members.)
+Join here (No login or password involved.
+No charge, thanks to our Supporting Members.)

 Classification as "retired."
-If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI generally classifies you as "retired."
+If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPInc and HPE generally classify you as "retired" -- regardless of how you left and whether or not you have any retiree benefits.
 This is reported to outside payroll and employment verification services.
-It is likely that HPE also uses the same criteria, but that has not been confirmed.

 If you are classified by HP as a Retiree, please go to our Retiree Checklist.